Montezuma County Vehicle Impound Guide

 If You Can't Afford the Fees

-- Payment plans: Some impound lots may offer payment plans.
-Inquire about this possibility.
+- Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans.
+Inquire about this option.

 After Retrieval

-Once you have your vehicle back, take these precautions:
+Once you have retrieved your vehicle:

-Take photos and document any damage you find.
+- Document any damage with photos: Take clear photos of any damage you find.